What is a Root Canal?

-I have very bad anxiety over getting dental procedures done.
 How can I relax before my root canal?

 During your initial visit with Dr. Barney, he can provide you with some helpful relaxation techniques, and discuss with you how to lessen any pain involved in the procedure.
 Be sure to bring up your concerns at your check-up so you can make a plan beforehand.
 Some things you can try before your appointment: